Keto Wine Lovers Unite: A Comprehensive Guide to Enjoying Vino on Your Keto Journey!”

 Brut Champagne

-If you’re looking for a good bubbly low-carb wine option, then look for a good Brut.
-It has only 2g of net carbs at 5 calories and all of the flavor of a good sparkling wine.
+If you’re looking for a good bubbly low-carb wine option, look for a good Brut.
+It has only 2g of net carbs atfive5 calories and all of the flavor of good sparkling wine.
 Celebrate the next occasion with a good friendly Brut Champagne.

 Now that you know which wines you should seek out on the keto diet, let’s talk about which wines you should avoid on keto.
-The reason we say to avoid these styles of wine is because they are often finished sweeter than their dry counter parts.
+We say to avoid these styles of wine because they are often finished sweeter than their dry counterparts.

 Moscato

 Moscato is a very popular, sweeter variety of wine.
 Since it is often finished sweet, it has a higher carb count of about 11g grams per glass.
-It can also be higher on the calories side at about 140 calories per glass.
-Moscato is one of the wines that you’ll want to add to your do no drink list on keto.
+It can also be higher on the calorie side at about 140 calories per glass.
+Moscato is one of the wines that you’ll want to add to your do-no-drink list on keto.

 Riesling

 Riesling is most commonly finished sweet.
-Recently, more dry Rieslings have been coming out, but generally the sweet Rieslings have a high carb count.
-Sweet riesling has about 120 calories and about 6g of carbohydrates per serving, making it a not-so-good choice for keto.
+Recently, more dry Rieslings have been coming out, but generally, the sweet Rieslings have a high carb count.
+Sweet riesling has about 120 calories and 6g of carbohydrates per serving, making it a not-so-good choice for keto.

 White Zinfandel